IForgeDe/Penshell/README.md

 ## Why Penshell

-The intention of this project was initially to automate recurring processes of all kind in an easy way.
+The intention of this project was initially an automation of recurring processes of all kind in an easy way.
 The result of this idea is a project to design simple commands in a script pipeline, which is easy to understand, write, manage and test.